ntdevlabs/tiny11builder/README.md

 You can now use it on ANY Windows 11 release (not just a specific build), as well as ANY language or architecture.
 This is made possible thanks to the much-improved scripting capabilities of PowerShell, compared to the older Batch release.
 </br>
-Since it is written in PowerShell, make sure to set the execution policy to Unrestricted, so that you could run the script.
+Since it is written in PowerShell, you need to set the execution policy to  `Unrestricted`, so that you could run the script.
-If you haven't done this before, make sure to run:
-<br> Set-ExecutionPolicy unrestricted </br>
-as administrator in PowerShell before running the script, otherwise it would just crash.
+If you haven't done this before, make sure to run `Set-ExecutionPolicy unrestricted` as administrator in PowerShell before running the script, otherwise it would just crash.

 This is a script created to automate the build of a streamlined Windows 11 image, similar to tiny11.
 My main goal is to use only Microsoft utilities like DISM, and no utilities from external sources.
-The only executable included is oscdimg.exe, which is provided in the Windows ADK and it is used to create bootable ISO images.
+The only executable included is **oscdimg.exe**, which is provided in the Windows ADK and it is used to create bootable ISO images.
-Also included is an unattended answer file, which is used to bypass the Microsoft Account on OOBE and to deploy the image with the /compact flag.
+Also included is an unattended answer file, which is used to bypass the Microsoft Account on OOBE and to deploy the image with the `/compact` flag.
-It's open-source, so feel free to add or remove anything you want!
-Feedback is also much appreciated.
+It's open-source, **so feel free to add or remove anything you want!** Feedback is also much appreciated.

 Instructions: